nrfconnect/sdk-nrf/samples/cellular/location/README.rst

    :local:
    :depth: 2

-The Location sample demonstrates how you can retrieve the location of a device using GNSS, cellular or Wi-Fi positioning method.
+The Location sample demonstrates how you can retrieve the location of a device using GNSS, cellular or Wi-Fi® positioning method.
 This sample uses the :ref:`lib_location` library.

 Requirements